 This prompted us to wonder whether the timing was ripe for Lightning to expand its lineup rather than expand its team to improve customer service and relations (which seems to be lacking at the moment) and expedite production to fulfill all the alleged outstanding orders.

 In October, 2020, Lightning Motorcycles was inducted into the International Green Industry Hall of Fame for “Environmental Engineering”.
 We reached out to the organization to find out what the criteria to be inducted are but have yet to hear back.
-Should the nomination process be elaborate enough, it could help give the company a bit of credibility.
+Should the nomination process be elaborate enough, it would contribute to giving the company more credibility.

 On a Reddit thread dated November 19, 2020, people had similar comments about the company, calling it a scam.
 One commenter even claimed that Hatfield was captured on camera threatening people who gave his company’s products bad reviews.